 Friday, May 14 at 9:00am CST (10:00am EST)

 Listen as archivists from the Indiana Historical Society share a few lesser-known stories of leadership featuring Indiana women whose advocacy work made a difference for communities facing hardship as the result of discrimination, racism, and injustice.
-In Case Studies in Leadership: Advocacy from the Ground Up, learn more about Katherine “Flossie” Bailey, civil rights and anti-lynching activist; Carmen Velasquez, early pioneer of the Associated Migrant Opportunity Services, Inc. (AMOS); and Mary Byrne, who served as executive director of Indiana Youth Group and owned Labyris, a lesbian bar, and Out Word Bound, a gay and lesbian bookstore, in Indianapolis.
+In Case Studies in Leadership: Advocacy from the Ground Up, learn more about Harriette Bailey Conn, a legal and political trailblazer; Carmen Velasquez, early pioneer of the Associated Migrant Opportunity Services, Inc. (AMOS); and Mary Byrne, who served as executive director of Indiana Youth Group and owned Labyris, a lesbian bar, and Out Word Bound, a gay and lesbian bookstore, in Indianapolis.